 |

-hours visiting your Web Site, thanks to Google, I never imagined so
+Web Site, thanks to Google, I never imagined so much information and

-much information and so many people so interested in NZSCo.
-It brought
+so many people so interested in NZSCo.
+It brought back many happy

-or any of your many visitors or my old shipmates who may see this
+grateful if you or any of your many visitors or my old shipmates who

-message could help me with info, or advise were it may be obtained,
+may see this message could help me with info, or advise were it may

 |